MarcusWalz/MakeRNAseq/README.md

 1. Rule for Downloading a Sample form the sequencer
 2. Rule for generating a FastQC report
 3. Rule for cleaning out adapters
-4. Rule for generatinng a FastQC report for cleaned adapters.
+4. Rule for generating a FastQC report for cleaned adapters.
 5. Rule to align reads to genome.

 But rules 2 and 4 are identical.
 It's best to move more general